immuto-inc/immuto.js/README.md

 ### NodeJS
 ```
-npm install immuto-backend --save
+npm install immuto-sdk --save
 ```
-Please ensure you use "immuto-backend" and not "immuto"
+Please ensure you use "immuto-sdk" and not "immuto"

 ### Browser
-You may download a pre-built version by looking at the "Releases" tab.
+You may download a pre-built version by looking at the "Releases" tab on GitHub.
 Include in an HTML page as follows:
 ```
 <script src="immuto.js"></script>
 ```

-If you would like to build the browser code from scratch, you will need NPM and Browserify:
+If you would like to build the browser code from scratch, you will need NPM and a tool like Browserify:
 ```
 git clone https://www.github.com/immuto-inc/immuto.js
 cd immuto.js/browser